cwchentw/ksv/README.md

 * GNU Make
 * Valgrind (only for tests on GNU/Linux)

 To use GNU Make on Unix other than GNU/Linux, use `gmake` instead of `make`.
-To use GNU Make on Windows, use `mingw32-make`.
+To use GNU Make on Windows, use `mingw32-make` instead.
+For Windows users, get GNU Make from either [MSYS2](https://www.msys2.org/) or [GnuWin32](http://gnuwin32.sourceforge.net/).

 We compile and run **ksv** with GCC, Clang, Visual C++ and Intel C++ Compiler.